juniorgasparotto/GraphExpression/README.md

 ## <a name="impl-deserialization-circular" />Deserialization circular

 Deserialization of circular entities is made by the class `CircularEntityExpressionDeserializer<T>` .
 The method `Deserialize` is responsible for deserializing.
-There are a few variations of this method, and each one has your utility:
+There are a few variations of this method:

-The inferred type `T` must contain an `+` operator overload, because it is this operator that your logic is going to sum or subtract.
+The inferred type `T` must contain an `+` operator overload, because that is the operator that the logic of the sum or subtraction will be contained.

 **1)** the first method requires only the expression in text form.
 Based on this expression and the inferred type in `CircularEntityExpressionDeserializer` class it is possible to make deserialization.
 There are two variants of this method, a synchronous and another asynchronously.

-The inferred type must have a parameter in your `string` type's constructor.
+The inferred type must have (necessarily) a parameter in your constructor of type: `string` .
 This parameter is the name of the entity.

 ```csharp
 public T Deserialize(string expression);